bradwinfield/hello-world/README.md

 # hello-world
 First repository for training.
-But now in first branch.
+But now really in the master branch.